sgaragagghu/QtXdagWallet/README.md

 			Open the Qt project file in the relative path "qt\QtXdagWallet\QtXdagWallet.pro"

 		(2) Configure the compiler and debugger
-			Tools --> Options --> Build and Run£¬and make sure the following option is auto detected
+			Tools --> Options --> Build and RunÂ£Â¬and make sure the following option is auto detected

 			Kit:
 				make sure the kit is Desktop Qt %{Qt:Version} MSVC2015_64bit